polar-app/polar-app/docs/SHARING.md

         ]

     },

+    // FIXME: this is now a doc_permission table.

     // The new permissions section includes who has access to this document for
     // reading our comments, notes, etc.  By default a document is private